dahimbis/dahimbis/README.md

 **When I'm not coding or studying:**

 I love working with students through STEM outreach programs.
 Nothing beats the moment when someone realizes they can build the future too.
-I also enjoy exploring new places, regions, cities, and countries whenever I get the chance.
+I also enjoy exploring new places, regions, cities, and countries whenever possible.
+Probably thinking about visiting Mars too.

 ---